 Think irregular cliff coastlines, still grey-blue lochs, and untamed Highland hills.
 Then picture film festivals, medieval castles, and tucking into hearty traditional food by a fireplace in a city pub.
 It’s no wonder that Scotland attracted over 150 million visits in 2019.

 The best of both worlds; Scotland offers romantic, remote adventures and cultural city breaks.
-Whether you want to wild camp in the Highlands or visit Edinburgh Castle – Scotland invites tourism with open arms.
+Whether you want to go on a winter walk in the Highlands or visit Edinburgh Castle – Scotland invites tourism with open arms.
 But, with all these options, you may wonder, what are the best places to visit in Scotland?
 We’ve got you covered.

 Best Places to Visit in Scotland: Edinburgh